kineticstoolkit/kineticstoolkit_doc/src/python_lists_mutability.md

   name: python3
 ---

-# Manipulating lists
+# 📖 Manipulating lists

 :::{card} Summary
 This section shows to modify lists using indexing and slicing, and how to extend lists or append data to lists.
 :::

-## Modifying an element
+## 📄 Modifying an element

-In previous section, we learnt that we can read an element of a list using indexing and slicing:
+In previous section, we learnt how to read an element of a subset of a list, using indexing or slicing:

 ```{code-cell} ipython3
 a = [1, 2, 3]